 Sleeping Bag Ministry

 With donated sheets and large scraps of fabric, a dedicated group makes sleeping bags for the homeless.
 We can finish one bag in a 2 ½ hour session and met twice monthly until our efforts were curtailed by the Coronavirus pandemic.
 We include a bag of toiletries in each bag.
 The finished sleeping bags are blessed during a Sunday service and distributed to homeless shelters in the Scranton area.
 No sewing is involved; if you can tie a knot, you can help us make sleeping bags.

 St. Paul’s teams with the American Legion, Gardner-Warner Post # 154 for this project which is funded by St. Paul’s with a donation from the Legion.
 Throughout the year, coats are purchased by St. Paul’s on half price Family Day (Wednesday) at the Salvation Army.
 Donations of coats are welcomed from individuals, from Interfaith, and from drives at the local elementary schools.
 Men from the Legion transport coats and racks to each of the distribution sites.
 Free, warm winter coats are distributed starting in October at St. Paul’s; Christ Church, Susquehanna; Christ Church, Forest City; St. Mark’s, New Milford; and except for this pandemic year, at local elementary schools.
 We give away an average of 1500 coats per year.

 The need for help with food has increased significantly during the pandemic.
-This is a new ministry that we will start in December.
-A free dinner of soup, applesauce, roll, and cookies will be distributed to cars as take-out from the Chestnut St. entrance of the parish house.
+This is a new ministry that started in December 2020.
+A free dinner of soup (salads in the summer), applesauce, roll, and cookies will be distributed to cars as take-out from the Chestnut St. entrance of the parish house.